Learn The 5 Steps To Become A Certified Hand Therapist

 As an occupational therapist, you know how wide of a variety of jobs and settings we have to choose from.
 From inpatient rehab, acute care, pediatrics, home health, neuro outpatient, and of course, outpatient hand therapy.

 If you’re interested in pursuing a career in hand therapy, you will likely want to consider becoming a Certified Hand Therapist (CHT) once you have met the necessary requirements.

 The path to become a Certified Hand Therapist is rigorous and requires additional steps above and beyond just going to OT school and getting a job working as a hand therapist.
 Becoming a Certified Hand Therapist will not only provide you with more specialized and potentially higher paying hand therapy career opportunities, but it will also provide you with a deep understanding of hand and upper extremity anatomy, biomechanics, and the complex rehabilitation needs of hand injuries or conditions.

 While there are jobs in hand therapy all over the world, I want to note that the requirements in this article are for the United States.
 Your country may have different standards of becoming certified, so be sure to check with your regulatory boards if you are not based in the US.

-Here are the 5 steps you’ll need to follow:
+That said, here are the 5 steps you’ll need to become a Certified Hand Therapist:

-1. Obtain your Master’s or Doctoral Degree in Occupational Therapy.
+1. Obtain your Master’s or Doctoral Degree in Occupational Therapy

-2. Have a current OT license
+2. Have a Current OT State License